weiiew28/jekyll-now/_posts/Hello-World.md

 * understanding a machine learning model from different perspectives and its connections with other models
 * model asymptotic behaviors and empirical behaviors (with finite number of samples)
 * theorys and techniques from advanced mathematics
-* designing efficient optimization algorithms and understand their advatanges and limts
+* designing efficient optimization algorithms and understanding their advatanges and limits
-* creative applications
+* creative and fun applications

 ----